Moving to Net Zero

 Being open and transparent

 We can only reach our targets if we know what we have achieved, and how much more we have to do.
 So we will always let our members, our customers and our regulators know exactly where we stand.
-We will report annually on the progress the industry as a whole is making on our new strategy.
+We will report on the progress the industry as a whole is making towards our sustainability strategy targets.

 The Streamlined Energy and Carbon Reporting regulations